What are the details of the event?

 Nikka Sarthou-Lainez: lifestyle / travel

 Nikka has over 10 years of experience in writing for various online and print publications, as well as developing content for corporate clients.
-She is currently a full-time freelance writer handling independent projects and corporate accounts.
+She is currently a full-time freelance editor/writer handling independent projects and corporate accounts.

-She is a Contributing Editor in Smile, the in-flight magazine of Cebu Pacific Air.
+She is currently a Contributing Editor in Smile, the in-flight magazine of Cebu Pacific Air.

 Who do I contact for more information about the workshop?

 You can call us through this number (0917) 397.9927 or email [email protected] You can also check out our website: www.writersblockphilippines.com.